 But I digress.

-An inopportune, but wholly believable, cave in (cave-ins frequently happen in caves, hence the name) blocks the group from returning the way they came and forces them to look for an alternate route back to the surface.
+An inopportune, but wholly believable, cave in (cave-ins frequently happen in caves) blocks the group from returning the way they came and forces them to look for an alternate route back to the surface.
 Soon after, Merry Mishaps occur.

 That there are unknown, lethal creatures that live in the cave is a given from the trailer.
 What makes this movie smarter than, say, THE CAVE, is the fact that the varmint's ability to live in absolute darkness, reproduce, have some semblance of varmint society, as well as a food source (damn scarce for large cave creatures), is covered in a way that is not only logical, but adds to the Horror.
 What's more, the entire explanation is done with the economy of a handful of seconds, all Show Don't Tell, which these days, is an achievement in itself!

 But what's important here is the Horror and this movie about a dark cave shines.
 Caves are nothing but twists and turns, long narrow passages, claustrophobic tunnels, and dead ends.
 Combined with the darkness and the fact that the varmints who dwell inside are in their environment, and you have jumps at any given moment.
 The pressure of trying to make their way to safety, just within a cave alone, is harrowing, combine that with creatures that are hunting them for food and you've got a horrifying movie.

 Gore abounds in THE DESCENT, and yet it isn't gratuitous.
 For the first time in this millennium, the gore actually makes the scares.

 The almost all female cast also sets THE DESCENT apart from most Horror movies where all the guys get killed off first and if so much as one guy survives without saving the girl, then the movie is branded misogynistic.